 Beginning in 2017, University Diversity Initiatives has sponsored the annual Diversity Leadership Retreat located in Rehoboth Beach, Delaware.
 During Spring Break, Cabrini Students have the opportunity to step outside of their comfort zone and challenge their understanding of the world around them.
 Topics covered include Privilege, Bystander Intervention Training, Safe-Zone Training, and more.
 This opportunity builds an appreciation for diversity and acceptance in addition to strengthening the Cabrini Community as the retreat builds relationships among all participants.

 - UNITY Week

 Unity Week is a week-long celebration of the diverse individual and collective lived experiences and identities at Cabrini University.
-Throughout this week, student leaders along with campus faculty and staff collaborate with OSDI to create a diverse series of programs that includes marches, music performances, workshops, speakers, and other opportunities for dialogue and community building.
-This year's Unity Week will take place from April 2, 2017 to April 8, 2017.
+Throughout this week, student leaders along with campus faculty and staff collaborate with UDI to create a diverse series of programs that include marches, music performances, workshops, speakers, and other opportunities for dialogue and community building.

 Diversity and Inclusion Special Events

 - Diversity CommUNITY Town Halls:

 Usually planned at the request of students or administrative departments, etc. we hold town hall style campus-wide dialogues to address issues of social justice and diversity.
 These town halls are sometimes in response to greater societal issues, trends or incidents in the media that students faculty and staff want to address in a scholarly context.